industriousonesoft/industriousonesoft/README.md

 ### Hello there!
 My name is Mark Cao. 👋 🤓

-I am a senior engineer in Sany AI Academy now and also **Write some blogs**. 🌈
+I am a senior engineer in Sany AI Institute now and also **Write some blogs**. 🌈

 * 💻   Interested in full stack.
 Recent focus on RTC(Real-Time Communication).
 * 👨‍🎓   With 4 years' computer science and technology education and 9 years' development working experience.